 There are many knowledgeable HVAC Service Technicians out there who are profoundly good at their jobs but fail to make solid profits for their company.
 As we all know, the best way to increase your paycheck is to increase your company's profit.
-Most technicians just aren't focused on the business aspect while performing their duties on a service call.
+Most HVAC technicians just aren't focused on the business aspect while performing their duties on a service call.
 Unfortunately, simply solving your customers problems and making the required repairs will not translate to maximized profit margins.
 It is important for technicians to enter every service call with strategic planning.

 1.)
-Communicate with your customers.
+Communicate with your HVAC customers

 Upon entering each HVAC service call, speak to the customer and make notes of his or her concerns, issues and expectations.
 Be thorough with your questions and answers and try to appease the customers wants and needs.
 Assessing the customers needs and providing input can lead to additional work beyond the initial service call.

 Inspect the equipment prior to starting your troubleshooting making note of any issues observed upon your arrival.
 Inform the customer of any issues found and make recommendations to resolve these issues.
 By making proactive repairs, repeated call backs are reduced and profits are increased.

 2.)
 Go above and beyond simply troubleshooting each HVAC system.

 Finding issues and making the necessary repairs is great work but often times there are additional minor issues which could use attention.
 Being proactive with these issues will not only increase your job profit but it will also leave your HVAC customers with more efficient and reliable systems.
 Finding these issues, making recommendations and getting it done is where profits are made on each and every HVAC job.

 3.)
 Accurately log and bill your time on every HVAC service call.